 Wireless headphones - enjoy top sound quality with auna.

-Auna wireless headphones are extremely versatile in use and serve as a perfect playback device in combination with computers, tablets, smartphones or next-generation hi-fi systems offering Bluetooth connectivity.
+auna wireless headphones are extremely versatile in use and serve as a perfect playback device in combination with computers, tablets, smartphones or next-generation hi-fi systems offering Bluetooth connectivity.
 But that's not all.
-Thanks to the presence of line input, they can be used without problems with older devices without wireless technology to play your favourite music.
-If you are looking for gaming headphones, for sports and leisure, but also to watch TV without disturbing those already asleep at night, take a look at our product gallery, and find the one that suits you best.
+Thanks to the line input, they can be used without problems with older devices without wireless technology to play your favourite music.
+If you are looking for gaming headphones, for sports and leisure or to watch TV without disturbing those already asleep at night, take a look at our product gallery, and find the wireless headphones that suit you best.

 Headphone types and shapes: in-ear, over-ear, on-ear

 From a physical point of view, there are basically three types of headphones, each of which is characterized by its size and shape concerning the ear cup and the way it interacts physically and acoustically with our hearing.
 We all have different ear cups, and as a result, some headphones differ in design.
 Some can be very comfortable for some people, while for others they can be extremely uncomfortable.
 The way they are used will be a determining factor in making the right choice.

 In-ear headphones are designed to be inserted into the ear.
 They isolate from external sound, improve sound quality and are small.
 It should be noted that there are two types of in-ear headphones: classic in-ear headphones and headphones with an in-ear insert: the former are positioned inside the ear canal input, and have no way to be sealed; all such earphones are considered open.
 In-ear headphones, on the other hand, are inserted into the ear canal and are therefore considered closed.